andrew-busbee/planning-poker/README.md

 ### Linear (1-10)
 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, ?, !, ⏸️

+### Custom Deck
+Create your own custom deck to use during the game

 Special cards:
 - `?` - Need more information
 - `!` - Too complex to estimate